meesterdude/stormglass/README.md

 # Details
 There are a few classes involved:
-1 - `Stormglass::Response` represents the result from stormglass, wrapping `hours` and `meta` responses.
+1. `Stormglass::Response` represents the result from stormglass, wrapping `hours` and `meta` responses.
 Calling something like `#air_temperature` on this delegates to `#hours.first`
-2 - `Stormglass::Hour` represents an hour portion of the API response 3 - `Stormglass::Value` represents a particular forecast value. along with the numeric `value` it also exposes the `description` and `unit` used.
-It is just a wrapper to the collection of `Stormglass::Subvalue`'s and defers to the preferred/specified subvalue.
+2. `Stormglass::Hour` represents an hour portion of the API response
+3. `Stormglass::Value` represents a particular forecast value. along with the numeric `value` it also exposes the `description` and `unit` used.
+It is just a wrapper to the collection of `Stormglass::Subvalue`'s and defers to the preferred/specified one.
-4 - `Stormglass::Subvalue` represents a particular variant of forecast value, such as `air_temperature` in Celsius or in Fahrenheit.
+4. `Stormglass::Subvalue` represents a particular variant of forecast value, such as `air_temperature` in Celsius or in Fahrenheit.

 For any of the above instances, you can call `#src` to access the raw (usually JSON) data that was passed in to populate it.